Kentucky Route 55: Shelby County through Carroll County

 From Spencer County, KY 55 runs northeast into Shelby County.
 The route runs through open fields with occasional houses lining the road.
 2.184 mi into Shelby County, KY 55 intersects with KY 148 and enters the community of Finchville.
 In Finchville the route is lined with houses and a few businesses, and the speed limited is reduced to 35 MPH.
 After meeting the eastern terminus of KY 1848, KY 55 leaves Finchville and heads north toward Shelbyville.
 In Shelbyville, KY 55 crosses Interstate 64 at Exit 32.
-Currently, KY 55 widens to 4 lanes with a center turning lane a few tenths of a mile north of the Interstate.
-However, construction is currently going on to widen the road to 4 lanes starting just south of the interstate as part of the I-64 widening project.
+Currently, KY 55 widens to a 4 lane divided highway with a center turning lane a few tenths of a mile north of the Interstate.
 North of I-64, many businesses line KY 55 as well as 3 industrial parks.
 1.7 mi north of the interstate, KY 55 intersects with US 60 / KY 55 Business and becomes the Shelbyville Bypass (Freedom's Way).
 The Shelbyville Bypass opened up in November 2010, and is a 4.5 mile 4-lane divided highway.
 The Shelbyville Bypass runs north then curves east, crossing KY 53 near Shelby County West Middle School.
 The route continues east, crossing over Clear Creek and ends north of Shelbyville at an intersection with KY 55 Business.
 North of the Shelbyville Bypass, KY 55 becomes Eminence Pike and narrows to two-lanes as it heads north passing open fields and houses before entering into Henry County roughly 8 mi further north.